muellerc/amazon-mq-to-websphere-mq-bridge/step-1.md

 ### 3. Tag the Docker image and upload it to Amazon ECR.

-Now we are tagging the locally created Docker image and pushing it to your ECR repository.
+Now we are tagging the locally created Docker image with the tag '9.0.5' and 'latest' and pushing it to your ECR repository.
 Before you can run the following commands, please replace '\<account-id>' and '\<region>' with your values.

 ``` bash
 $(aws ecr get-login --no-include-email --region <region>)